 Back to the chocolate bars.
 The base is very similar to shortbread with a crisp texture and buttery crumb.
-Then comes a layer of caramelised apples, gooey caramel and finally a coat of chocolate ganache.
-To provide savoury contrast to the sweetness of the caramel, I finish with a scattering of Maldon sea salt.
-Unbelievably decadent.
-That’s it.
-I’m off.
-Toffee bars should never be left unsupervised!
+Then comes a layer of caramelised apples smothered in amber caramel.
+Once cooled, I slather the top with glossy chocolate ganache.
+To counter the sweetness, finish with a scattering of Maldon sea salt.
+Not too much though, just enough to compete with the caramel.

 - 125g (1 stick) butter, softened

 - 70g (1/3 cup) golden castor sugar